 While trying to get the DS3234 work together with SD card on the ethernet shield, I have faced a problem.
 SD uses Mode0 of the SPI while DS3234 needs either Mode1 or Mode3.
 To get around the problem with a single hardware SPI on Arduio boards, I have decided to try to develop a software SPI interface for the real time clock.
-The libary is fully functional and it allows to do the basic reading and setting the date and time, as well as it allows to read the temperature value from the temperature sensor built in the DS3234.
+The library is fully functional and it allows to do the basic reading and setting the date and time, as well as it allows to read the temperature value from the temperature sensor built in the DS3234.
 Alarms functionality is not yet added but it will be availeble soon.
-I have tested the libary with Arduino Duemilianowe and Mega 2560 and it works flawlessly together with ethernet shield and SD card reader.
+I have tested the library with Arduino Duemilianowe and Mega 2560 and it works flawlessly together with ethernet shield and SD card reader.

-The libary can be downloaded from here.
+The library can be downloaded from here.

 After downloading simply unzip the library to the library folder of your arduino installation (by default it is in C:\arduino-1.0.3\libraries on windows machines).

 To use the library you need to include it by placing the following line at the begining of your sketch: